MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-print-vendor-payments-list-reports.md

     ms.author: edupont

 ---
-# How to: Print Vendor Payments List Reports
+# How to: Print Vendor Payments List Reports - Switzerland
 The **Vendor Payments List** report provides a list of payments for each vendor.
 The report can sort payments chronologically or grouped by vendor.

 ## To print the vendor payments list report